Asian American Counseling

 Sacramento, San Francisco, Bay Area, Los Angeles, Austin

-Asian American Counseling: Why It’s Challenging to Find the Therapist You Need
+Asian American Counseling: Why It’s So Hard to Find the Therapist You Need

 Local Asian Therapist vs. Asian Therapist Online

-In an ideal world, I’d be able to find an Asian therapist near me that offers services in person and online to suit my specific preference.
-Since the COVID-19 pandemic began, mental health services have largely moved to telehealth.
-While telehealth may not be appropriate for every mental health issue, particularly for acute conditions such as psychosis, for most people seeking mental health care, it offers benefits.
-Telehealth tends to be more convenient because there’s no travel required to the appointment.
-From my perspective, the most important benefit is that telehealth widens access to people who may not otherwise be able to work with the therapist they need.
-For instance, if you’re a member of the Asian diaspora who lives in a part of the US or world that does not have a large Asian population, it may be challenging to find a local Asian therapist and access would be much easier with an Asian therapist online who is licensed to work with people in your area.
+In an ideal world, I’d be able to find an Asian American therapist near me that offers services in-person and online.
+Due to the COVID-19 pandemic, mental health services are now more accessible via telehealth.
+While telehealth may not be appropriate for every mental health issue or for every person, for the average person seeking mental healthcare, it offers benefits.
+Telehealth tends to be more convenient because there’s no commuting required to attend the appointment.
+Another benefit I want to highlight is that telehealth widens access to people who may not otherwise be able to work with the therapist they need.
+For instance, if you’re a member of the Asian diaspora who lives in a part of the US or world that does not have a large Asian population, it may be challenging to find a local Asian therapist.
+For many people in this position, it’s much easier to work with an Asian therapist online.

 What Your Therapist Might Not Know

-It’s important that your therapist knows about your unique lived experiences related to common challenges faced by members of the Asian diaspora.
+It’s important that your therapist knows about your unique lived experiences related to common challenges faced by Asian Americans.

+Let’s review some common issues.
 There's the perception of us as perpetual foreigners which is revealed in the question, "Where are you from?"
-This stereotype can make us feel misunderstood and un-seen.
+This stereotype can make us feel misunderstood and un-seen for who we are.
 It can also make it difficult for us to feel a sense of belonging, particularly when we don’t feel we completely fit in with the culture of our family or where we were born.

-There's the Model Minority Myth, which falsely suggests all Asians are successful and not affected by racism, when in reality, many Asians live in poverty and face discrimination for jobs and promotions.
+Then there's the Model Minority Myth, which falsely suggests all Asians are successful and not affected by racism, when in reality, many Asians live in poverty and face discrimination for jobs and promotions.
 There's everyday racism and micro-aggressions.
-There's the devaluing of Asian men and exoticization of Asian women.
-With the recent increase in anti-Asian hate crimes, things can feel overwhelming and unsafe, even if you yourself have not experienced violence.
+There's the devaluing/emasculation of Asian men and exoticization of Asian women.
+Since the pandemic anti-Asian hate crimes have seen a sharp increase and many Asian Amerricans are feel overwhelming and unsafe.

 In addition, we face unique challenges related to family and culture.
-Parents or other family members may have unrealistic expectations.
+Parents or other family members may have relentless and high expectations of us when it comes to academic or professional success.
 They may talk in ways that put us down or undermine our decisions.
 Their criticisms may leave us feeling doubtful and unworthy.
-We may be struggling with intercultural or interracial relationships due to differences in how we grew up.
+We may be struggling with intercultural or interracial relationships due to differences in how we grew up versus the way our partners were raised.

 How long will it take to explain these nuances to your well-intentioned but culturally naive non-Asian therapist?
 Asian Americans deserve to work with a therapist who really gets them.

-I bring my lived experience as an Asian American woman to the therapy space.
-I won’t assume I know or understand everything about you but I often have many experiences and struggles in common with my clients.
+I bring my lived experience as an Korean American woman to the therapy space.
+I won’t assume I know or understand everything about a person, but I often have many experiences and struggles in common with my clients.
 Like my clients, I have difficulties prevalent in the AANHPI community, such as:

 • Difficulty questioning authority